TylerWisniewski/tylerwisniewski.github.io/lab10.md

 ## The Bayes Filter

 The Bayes Filter provides a probabilistic framework for estimating a robot’s position over time using control inputs (odometry) and observations (sensor measurements).
-Like the Kalman Filter—which is a special case for linear Gaussian systems—the Bayes Filter maintains a belief distribution over all possible positions and continuously refines it through **prediction** and **update** steps.
+Like the Kalman Filter, the Bayes Filter maintains a belief distribution over all possible positions and continuously refines it through **prediction** and **update** steps.

 ---